being-amara-khan/Sikado/README.md

-# TeachConnect - Student Teacher Connection App
+# Sikado - Student Teacher Connection App

 A modern web application that connects students with qualified teachers for personalized learning experiences.